Meet our Area Gleaning Coordinators

 Counties: Beaufort, Carteret, Craven, Duplin, Greene, Jones, Lenoir, Onslow, Pamlico, Pitt, Wayne, Wilson

-Tricia was living in Tarborro in 1999 when Hurrica Flloyd hit NC.
+Tricia was living in Tarboro in 1999 when Hurricane Floyd hit North Carolina.
 Immediately she got involved in the relief efforts, and has not stopped serving the poor since.
 When she moved back to Fayetteville in 2004, she signed on with Society of St. Andrew to glean for hunger relief.
 She quickly connected with gleaners from a broad range of churches, crossing racial, ethnic, and class lines.

 Contact: Email | 910-488-0471